Tax Guide for Restaurant Owners

 If you accept discount coupons that allow your customers to purchase food and beverages at a reduced price, tax is due on the amount you receive for the sale.

-For example, if you have a “buy one get one free” promotion, tax is due on your total charge to the customer, not including any optional tip.
+For example, if you have a “buy-one-get-one-free” promotion, tax is due on your total charge to the customer, not including any optional tip.

-For example, if you have a promotion in which a customer presenting a coupon is entitled to two meals for the price of one, and a promoter is paying you two dollars for each redeemed coupon, sales tax applies to the total received from the customer plus the two dollars received from the promoter.
+For example, a promoter pays you two dollars for each two-for-one redeemed coupon, sales tax applies to the total received from the customer plus the two dollars from the promoter.

-Some third-party companies, such as Groupon or LivingSocial, offer “deal of the day” promotions in which a customer pays for a coupon that can be redeemed for items at a discounted price.
-In these cases, sales tax is due on your selling price to the customer plus the amount the customer paid for the coupon.
+Some third-party companies offer “Deal-of-the-Day” promotions in which a customer pays for a coupon that can be redeemed for items at a discounted price.
+When the coupon is redeemed for taxable items, you owe sales tax on the amount the customer paid for the coupon plus amount paid to you by your customer at the time of sale.

-For more information about how sales tax applies to “deal of the day” promotions, see publication 113, Coupons, Discounts and Rebates.
+For more information about how sales tax applies to “deal of the day” promotions, see publication 113, Coupons, Discounts, and Rebates.

 Complimentary Food and Beverages